Retrieve Product License

-Is there a difference between the website and the Mac App Store version?
+What’s the difference between buying from your website and the Mac App Store?

 There is no need to explicitly save anything, Meta saves changes each time you commit editing (i.e. pressing return/enter in a textfield).
 Of course, you can Undo any changes you may not be satisfied with.